UmairMomin/MusicMood/README.md

 ## Dataset Links

 - `spotify_songs.csv`: [Kaggle - 30000 Spotify Songs](https://www.kaggle.com/datasets/joebeachcapital/30000-spotify-songs)
-- `music_recommendation_database.csv`: host your generated file and place it in the project root as `music_recommendation_database.csv`
+- `music_recommendation_database.csv`: It is a generated dataset.
+Use a dataset you like from the web!

 ## Run the App